rohansingh21/ageAndGenderDetector/README.md

 # before running it make sure your camera is accessable
 #Most of  the info about code is written in the code as comments itself.
+#I have used caffe model for age and gender detection
+#But unable to upload these file of caffe model becouse there size is greater than 25mb.